 Crunchy, fluffy, flavorful hush puppies!

 For those of you who want to get to cooking, hop on down to the printable recipe card and either print it or click the “save this” to save it to your online recipe box.
-For those of you who have a little time to visit, grab a glass of something nice and settle in.

 - 2 cups self rising corn meal mix